 General Maritime Law has always provided basic rights to seamen, including the right to recover for personal injury caused by the unseaworthiness of a vessel and the right to maintenance and cure payments for crew members injured or becoming ill while in service to the vessel.
 The Jones Act added additional causes of action and recoverable damages to General Maritime law, for maritime workers qualifying as “seamen.”

-Maintenance & Cure provides the injured or ill seaman with the following benefits, regardless of any fault:
+Maintenance and cure provides the injured or ill seaman with the following benefits, regardless of any fault:

 - Medical treatment by a doctor of the seaman’s choosing, until the seaman reaches maximum medical improvement “MMI” or returns to work.